maxine-ellah/ruby-practice/railsForZombies.md

 t = Tweet.new
 t.save => false

-to find out what went wrong, you can use the .errors method on the class e.g. which returns a hash with the value of status to be the error message.
+to find out what went wrong, you can use the .errors method on the class e.g. which returns a hash with the value of 'status' to be the error message.

 t.errors.messages => {status: ["can't be blank"]}